cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.6.3 =
+Fixed the inventory count field for Vivino feeds

+= 11.6.2 =
+Solved a Undefined array key HTTP_HOST PHP warning

+= 11.6.1 =
+Added some more sanitisation and escaping

+= 11.6.0 =
+Added support for the new Skroutz additional_image requirements

+= 11.5.9 =
+Fixed an issue where the thousand separator for discounted prices by Flycart was causing malformed prices

+= 11.5.8 =
+Fixed issues with regards to missing sanitazion and validation

+= 11.5.7 =
+Solved an issue with an undefined variable

+= 11.5.6 =
+Fixed an issue with the Skroutz template, adding comma's inbetween size values

+= 11.5.5 =
+Fixed a PHP notice introduced in the previous release

+= 11.5.4 =
+Added the alt text attribute for Pinterest feeds
+Added price attributes with thousand and decimal separators in it (mainly for TikTok)

+= 11.5.3 =
+Removed all Facebook references in the plugin title and description

+= 11.5.2 =
+Tested for compatibility with WooCommerce 6.4

+= 11.5.1 =
+Fixed a multiply issue for price, regular price and sale price attributes that used a komma as decimal separator

+= 11.5.0 =
+Added the Glami templates for Slovakia and the Czech Republic

+= 11.4.9 =
+Changed the wpdb::prepare query string

+= 11.4.8 =
+Implemented a rounding feature for WooCommerce bundled products

+= 11.4.7 =
+Added two new fields to the Google Shopping template: Short title and Excluded countries for Shopping ads

+= 11.4.6 =
+The WooCommerce Composite plugin returned sale prices of 0.00.
+When this happens our plugin removes that sale price from the feeds

+= 11.4.5 =
+Reverting the rounding on two decimals for bundled products as WooCommerce is not always returning int|float values

+= 11.4.4 =
+Added links to TranslatePress tutorial
+Fixed an issue with the WooCommerce bundled product plugin that returned prices with more than 2 decimals

+= 11.4.3 =
+Fixed an issue for bundled products where VAT was added twice

+= 11.4.2 =
+Simplified the SQL query that retrieved custom attribute names so it uses less memory

+= 11.4.1 =
+Added 4 new Google Shopping fields in the template: product height, product length, product width and product weight

+= 11.4.0 =
+Added encoding for percentage characters
+Fixed a rounding error which one does on strings instead of int|floats

+= 11.3.9 =
+Checked for compatibility with WooCommerce 6.3
+Fixed a rounding error which one does on strings instead of int|floats

+= 11.3.8 =
+Added the new custom number fields to the Facebook / Instragram template

+= 11.3.7 =
+Solved an issue with an undefined variable in the Google pixel feature

 = 11.3.6 =
 Fixed a floatval issue that occured when calculating prices for bundled products